FAQ & Troubleshooting

 Efficient Feature Extraction: The process of converting

-into numerical features for your model should be as efficient as possible, as it runs frequently. -
+InteractionDatainto numerical features for your model should be as efficient as possible, as it runs frequently. -

 Model Complexity: Balance model complexity with on-device resource constraints (CPU, memory).
 Simpler models (like MLPs) train and predict faster but might capture less complex patterns.
 More complex models (RNNs, Transformers) are more powerful but more demanding.